osallou/openldap/README.md

 value used for `olcPPolicyDefault` is derived from `$SLAPD_PPOLICY_DN_PREFIX,(dc component parts from $SLAPD_DOMAIN)`.

+* Optional env variable to set olcPPolicyHashCleartext for ppolicy `SLAPD_PPOLICY_HASH`.

 After loading the module, you have to load a default password policy.
 The contents of `default-policy.ldif` should look something like this:

 ```